Courseiva

 Why this answer

-Options B and C are correct.
-EVC masks CPU features to ensure compatibility across hosts of different generations.
-Option A is incorrect because EVC does not affect memory.
+Options B and D are correct.
+EVC masks CPU features to a baseline level across all hosts in a cluster (D), enabling vMotion between hosts of different CPU generations (B).
+Option A is incorrect because EVC is configured at the cluster level, not the host level.

 8